 The original logo, adopted 26 years after the association was founded, contains key marks.
 Outwardly, it resembles a rondel.
 Most companies and institutions use this form; therefore, it is considered classic.
 The round stamp consists of five segments located on a wide strip.
 They represent the same number of continents, whose names are written down right there: “America,” “Asia,” “Europa,” “Oceania,” and “Africa.”
 Between them on a white background are miniature YMCA monograms made in different languages.

-In the middle, there are two letters superimposed on each other.
+In the middle, two letters are superimposed.
 These are “X” (Chi) and “P” (Rho) – variants of the name Jesus Christ used in early Christianity.
 They serve as the backdrop for an open book – the Bible with verse 21 from John XVII, still the organization’s motto.
 This structure means that Christ is at the center of the movement, the source of unity, hope, and strength.
 “World Alliance Of YMCA” is written above the seal, as this emblem is used as part of the personal identity of the eponymous worldwide alliance.

 1891 – 1895